Neil Barsky

-Neil Barsky is an American journalist, former hedge fund manager, filmmaker, and philanthropist, best known for making the 2012 film Koch and for founding The Marshall Project, a journalism nonprofit intended to shed light on the United States criminal justice system.
+Neil Barsky (born October 3, 1958) is an American journalist, former hedge fund manager, prison abolitionist, filmmaker, and philanthropist, most notable for making the 2012 film Koch and for founding The Marshall Project, a journalism nonprofit intended to shed light on the United States criminal justice system, as well as to promote prison abolition.

 Early life and education

-Barsky was born in the Bronx in New York City.
-He moved to Long Island and then New Jersey.
+Barsky was born in the Bronx in New York City on October 3, 1958.
+He has relocated to Long Island and then New Jersey.
 In 1973, he returned to Long Island.
-He went to the Walden School for high school.
+He went to the Walden School.

-He is Jewish and attributes his support for social justice to his Jewish schooling and upbringing.
+Barsky is Jewish and attributes his support for social justice to his Jewish schooling and upbringing.

-Barsky pursued his undergraduate studies at Oberlin College and a graduate degree in journalism at Columbia Journalism School.
+Barsky pursued his undergraduate studies at Oberlin College and obtained a graduate degree in journalism at the Columbia Journalism School.

 Career

 Hedge fund manager

-Barsky started work as an analyst for Morgan Stanley in 1993, working on commercial real estate and the gaming industry.
-Within a year, he got listed in the All-Star Analysts list of Institutional Investor.
+Barsky's first profession was as an analyst for Morgan Stanley in 1993, working on commercial real estate and in the gaming industry.
+Within a year, he was listed in the All-Star Analysts list by Institutional Investor.

-In 1998, Barsky and fellow Morgan Stanley alumnus Scott M. Sipprelle started a hedge fund called Midtown Research.
-Barsky stayed with the fund until 2002.
-In November 2007, a few months before the global stock market collapse, Sipprelle closed down the fund.
-Sipprelle would subsequently become a venture capitalist and would also be the Republican candidate for the House of Representatives in 2010.
+In 1998, Barsky and fellow Morgan Stanley alumnus Scott M. Sipprelle began a hedge fund named Midtown Research.
+Barsky participated in the fund until 2002.
+In November 2007, during the subprime mortgage crisis, Sipprelle closed down the fund.
+Sipprelle subsequently became a venture capitalist, and in 2010, he was the Republican candidate for the House of Representatives.

-In 2002, Barsky left Midtown Research and opened his own hedge fund, Alson Capital Partners, named after his children, Alexandra and Davidson.
+In 2002, Barsky left Midtown Research and opened his own hedge fund, Alson Capital Partners, which was named after his children, Alexandra and Davidson.
 The fund made successful investments in Sears Holdings and shorted newspaper and furniture companies.
-It also exited the housing sector in early 2006 before the bursting of the housing bubble, although Barsky incorrectly believed that there was no bubble.
+It also left the housing sector in early 2006 before the burst of the housing bubble, though Barsky incorrectly believed that there was no bubble.
 After correctly predicting the popularity of the Atkins diet, the fund shorted Panera Bread and Krispy Kreme.

 At its peak, the fund would have $3.5 billion in assets under management.
-In 2008, as a result of the global financial crisis, Alson lost 24% of its assets, down to $1.5 billion, primarily due to its large holdings in energy and utility stocks, all of which fell more than 50% after producing big gains in previous years.
-At the end of May 2009, the fund shut down, returning $800 million to investors.
-Alson's former chief operating officer said that Barsky made sure that all employees had equity and got generous severance packages, so that the closure did not cause any of their lives to be ruined.
+In 2008, due to the 2008 financial crisis, Alson lost 24% of its assets, down to $1.5 billion, primarily due to its large holdings in energy and utility stocks, all of which fell more than 50% after producing big gains in previous years.
+By the end of May 2009, the fund shut down, returning $800 million to investors.
+Alson's former chief operating officer said that Barsky ensured all employees had equity and received generous severance packages, so that the closure did not cause any of their lives financial ruin.

-Over his entire career as an investor (August 1998 to March 2009) Barsky made an average 12.1% a year.
+Throughout his entire career as an investor (August 1998 to March 2009), Barsky made an average 12.1% a year.

-New York Times journalist Joe Nocera said that during his years as a hedge fund manager, Barsky was an important source of information about the workings of finance to Nocera, but was generally referenced anonymously because hedge fund managers feared that visibility would make investors think they weren't doing their job.
+New York Times journalist Joe Nocera stated that during his years as a hedge fund manager, Barsky was an imperishable source of information about the workings of finance to Nocera, but was generally referenced anonymously because hedge fund managers feared that visibility would make investors believe they were failing to do their job.